Last updated January 10th, 2019.

 It clarifies that while government finances aren’t at risk from higher rates, households in more developed countries such as Thailand and Malaysia could possibly suffer.

-Most major economies in Asia, including China’s, want to spur domestic growth and shift away from their heavy reliance on exports.
+Most sizable economies in Asia, including China’s, want to spur domestic growth and shift away from their heavy reliance on exports.
 The World Bank recommends Asia’s developing countries should improve educational standards to help escape the middle income trap.

 They mentioned schools and universities are not producing the types of skills demanded in the labor market.
 Countries must adopt new approaches to promote higher education and lifelong learning.